worm-portal/Complicator/README.md

 Code Authors: Grayson Boyer, Everett Shock
 Data Compilers: GEOPIG Lab, Apar Prasad

-This ia a Python package for estimating standard state thermodynamic properties and Helgeson-Kirkham-Flowers (HKF) equation of state parameters for aqueous metal complexes with monovalent ligands using published methods from [Shock and Koretsky 1995](https://doi.org/10.1016/0016-7037(95)00058-8).
+This is a Python package for estimating standard state thermodynamic properties and Helgeson-Kirkham-Flowers (HKF) equation of state parameters for aqueous metal complexes with monovalent ligands using published methods from [Shock and Koretsky 1995](https://doi.org/10.1016/0016-7037(95)00058-8).

 ## Installation